SabinDarkstone/SabinDarkstone.github.io/site/_journal/welcome.md

 ## Change Log

+#### 2025-08-26
+- Fixed workflow caching to actually work and speed up builds
+- Consolidated the mood/ and tag/ pages into a single layout

 #### 2025-08-25
 - Changed permalinks to be UUIDs to allow private entries to have less predictable URLs
 - Added a minifier to compress down html and css